skalenetwork/mirage-manager/docs/DKG.md

 event AllDataReceived(DkgId dkg, NodeId node)
 ```

-Emitted when a node confirms receipt of all DKG data
+Emitted when a node confirms receipt of all required DKG data

 #### Parameters